 The primary objectives of our performance-based bonus awards are to provide incentive for superior work, to motivate our executives toward higher achievement and business results, to tie our executives' goals and interests to ours and our stockholders' and to enable us to attract and retain highly qualified individuals.
 Annual incentives are established for each executive based on our attainment of performance targets set by the Committee.
-These targets are typically set in the first three months of the fiscal year.
-Bonus targets are based primarily on corporate performance criteria, such as operating income and cash flow.
-However, for executives whose responsibilities relate primarily to a division of our business, a portion of the bonus may be tied to the operating performance of that division, thus ensuring a direct link between the executive's performance and the amount of bonus earned.
-For fiscal 2010, the performance targets for the named executives were based on net operating cash flow and corporate operating income except that for two of the named executives, 25% of the total bonus potential was based on the operating income of their respective divisions rather than that of the Company as a whole.
-The selection of operating income and net operating cash flow as the performance criteria for bonuses is consistent with the Company's business emphasis in recent years on improving cash flow and managing the balance sheet, which is a reflection of our response to adverse market conditions and our efforts to position the Company for earnings growth when the overall market improves.
-The performance level required to earn the target level of bonus is based on the internal financial goals set in connection with our Board of Directors' consideration and approval of our annual operating plan.
-Consistent with our emphasis on tying compensation to performance, bonus opportunities for executives are set at a significant percentage of base salary, between 26% and 44% in fiscal 2010.
-The performance targets are set at levels that we believe will make it difficult for the executive to earn bonuses at the target or maximum levels, as applicable, particularly in view of the difficult economic conditions in our industry.
-However, in light of those conditions, the Committee deemed it appropriate to structure a portion of the bonuses so that executives can begin to earn a prorated portion of the target bonus so long as there is positive operating income.
+For fiscal 2011, performance targets for named executives were selected and weighted based on each executive's area of responsibility so as to ensure a direct link between the executive's performance and the amount of bonus earned.
+All named executives' performance criteria included company operating income and wholesale net sales, which is consistent with the Company's business emphasis on improved profitability and sales growth.
+Other performance measures included wholesale operating income and division operating income.
+The performance levels required to earn the threshold and target levels of bonus are based on the internal financial goals set in connection with our Board of Directors' consideration and approval of our annual operating plan.
+Consistent with our emphasis on tying compensation to performance, maximum bonus opportunities for executives are set at a significant percentage of base salary, between 33% and 75% in fiscal 2011, with maximum performance targets set at levels that we believe will make it difficult for the executive to earn bonuses at the maximum levels, particularly in view of the difficult economic conditions in our industry.